Welcome

 -

-Flash lights/sound: If the alarm is triggered, the lights in that zone will flash and the speakers will sound.
+flashing lights / sounding sound: if the alarm is triggered, the lights in this area will flash and the speakers will emit a sound.

 -